SolarLune/goaseprite/README.md

 # How To Use

 Usage is pretty straightforward.
-You export a sprite sheet from Aseprite (Ctrl+E), with a vertical or horizontal strip and an Output File, JSON data checked, and the values set to Hash with Frame Tags on.
+You export a sprite sheet from Aseprite (Ctrl+E), with a vertical or horizontal strip and an Output File, JSON data checked, and the values set to Hash with Frame Tags on (the default).

-For using with your project, you'll call goaseprite.ParseJson() with the argument of where to find the outputted Aseprite JSON data file.
+For use with your project, you'll call goaseprite.ParseJson() with a string argument of where to find the outputted Aseprite JSON data file.
 The function will return a goaseprite.AsepriteFile struct.
-The File struct represents "home" for an animation - it's from here that you control animation playback and check tags.
-Since each instance of a File has playback specific variables and values, it's best not to share these across multiple instances (unless they are supposed to share animations).
+It's from here that you control animation playback and check tags.
+Since each instance of an AsepriteFile struct has playback specific variables and values, it's best not to share these across multiple instances (unless they are supposed to share animation playback).

-After you have a File, you can just call its `Update()` function with an argument of delta time to get it updating.
-Here's a quick pseudo-example (pretty close to being correct) using [raylib-go](https://github.com/gen2brain/raylib-go):
+After you have an AsepriteFile, you can just call its `Update()` function with an argument of delta time to get it updating, and call `GetFrameXY()` to get the X and Y position of the current frame on the sprite sheet.
+Here's a quick pseudo-example using [raylib-go](https://github.com/gen2brain/raylib-go):

 ```go
 package main